brentd09/Documents/RegEx/RegularExpressions_Explained.md

 ### c does not match o so regex will try the next character and so on.

+---

-### Now we will look at this process further in the string
+### Now we will look at this process further along the string

 | | | | | | | | | | | | | | | | | | | | | | | | | | | |
 |---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|